efsalvarenga/CV/index.md

-- 12 years' experience and passionate about Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies.
+- 12 years' experience and passionate about Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies
-- Skilful in slicing and dicing complex problems into manageable sub-components.
+- Skilful in slicing and dicing complex problems into manageable sub-components
-- My engineering background is supported by further academic education in operational research and management sciences.
+- My engineering background is supported by further academic education in operational research and management sciences
-- Curious with current petroleum data science tools, up-to-date through SPE, academic, industry papers and self-development.
+- Curious with current petroleum data science tools, up-to-date through SPE, academic, industry papers and self-development
-- Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling.
+- Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling

 [comment]: # (I am skilful in slicing and communicating complex problems into modularised sub-components)
 [comment]: # (decision scientist)